guillermo-navas-palencia/optbinning/README.rst

    :target: https://pepy.tech/project/optbinning/month

-**OptBinning** is a library written in Python implementing a rigorous and flexible mathematical programming formulation to solving the optimal binning problem for a binary, continuous and multiclass target type, incorporating constraints not previously addressed.
+**OptBinning** is a library written in Python implementing a rigorous and flexible mathematical programming formulation to solve the optimal binning problem for a binary, continuous and multiclass target type, incorporating constraints not previously addressed.

 * **Papers**:
    * Optimal binning: mathematical programming formulation. http://arxiv.org/abs/2001.08025